aj10k/dwm/README.md

 # aj10k's build of dwm

-A fork from LukeSmith/dwm with a few adjustemnts
+A fork from LukeSmith/dwm with a few adjustments
 ## FAQ

 > What are the bindings?